Luang Prabang khao soi

 Where to try khao piak

-Vientiane: This khao piak shop was one of the highlights of my year living in the country’s capital city — just the thought of this noodle soup gets me salivating.
+Vientiane: Phim Phone khao piak shop was one of the highlights of my year living in the country’s capital city — just the thought of this noodle soup gets me salivating.
+I visited Vientiane in 2024 and good news, it’s still there and still delicious.
 Their noodle soup comes with crispy fried shallots and sensational pork short ribs with tasty, tender fall-off-the-bone meat.
-It’s located 1.5 kilometres from the city centre.
-Head up Lane Xang and turn right on Dongpalane Road, travelling 550 metres; it’s across from All Time Travel Agency.
-If you’ve hit the shop selling yellow and silver stupas, you’ve gone too far.
-The soup normally comes with cubes of blood which is an acquired taste.
-Tell them “baw sai leua” if you don’t want it.
-They also serve mee luang, soup with yellow noodles and roast duck (see section below).
+It’s located 1.5 kilometres from the city centre on Dongpalane Road.
+Tell them “baw sai leua” if you don’t want cubes of blood.
+They also serve mee luang, soup with yellow noodles and roast duck (see section below). https://maps.app.goo.gl/ZR4tDHteSFijvZJS9

 Khao soi, Luang Prabang-style rice noodle